Haseebasif7/ML-Projects/README.md

 Various plots are generated to visualize the results, including confusion matrix and performance metrics.

 Results
-Classification Report:
-Provides precision, recall, and F1 score for each class.
+• Classification Report: Provides precision, recall, and F1 score for each class.
-Accuracy:
-The overall accuracy of the model on the test data.
+• Accuracy: The overall accuracy of the model on the test data.
-F1 Score:
-Harmonic mean of precision and recall, providing a single metric for model performance.
+• F1 Score: Harmonic mean of precision and recall, providing a single metric for model performance.
-Confusion Matrix:
-Visual representation of the model's predictions versus actual labels.
+• Confusion Matrix: Visual representation of the model's predictions versus actual labels.
 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-Apache 2.0